Self-Improvement is Selfish, Dumb, and Will Cause You Misery

 The problem with self-improvement is it's all about focusing on yourself.

-(There is a difference between self-improvement and health.
+(Just to be clear, there is a difference between self-improvement and becoming healthy.
 Self-improvement is about more.
 Health is about balance.)

 Until you realize you are only here for other people, not yourself, you'll always be lost.